* This is the Professional Version. *

 Manifestations of syphilis are classified as early congenital (birth through age 2 yr) and late congenital (after age 2 yr).

-Risk of transmission of maternal primary or secondary syphilis is 60 to 80%; latent or tertiary syphilis is not usually transmitted to the fetus.
+Risk of transmission of maternal primary or secondary syphilis is 60 to 80%; risk of transmission of latent or tertiary syphilis is about 20%.

 Diagnose clinically and by serologic testing of mother and child; darkfield examination of skin lesions and sometimes of placenta and umbilical cord samples may help diagnose early congenital syphilis.